pggalaviz/pggalaviz/_posts/2017-05-28-phoenix-vue-and-webpack.md

 author: Pedro G. Galaviz
 date:   2017-05-28 12:00:00 -0600
 comments: true
-tags: "elixir, phoenix, vue, webpack"
+tags: [elixir, phoenix, vue, webpack]
 ---

 With the new project architecture proposed for Phoenix 1.3 there's a lack of information on how to set a custom frontend.